 The primary road network in Kosrae consists of the coastal road which circles two-thirds of the island, built largely on the coastal strand bordered by mangrove forest and coastal shoreline, from Utwe in the south through to the Airport at Okat in the northwest.
+The PRIME Road extent on Kosrae includes much of the primary road network, and are provided (white) in Figure 2.2.

-The PRIME Road extent on Kosrae includes much of the primary road network, plus an additional secondary road to the north east of the island (refer Figure 2-2) considered to be of strategic and economic importance to Kosrae at last partly due to commercial activity on that road (i.e. a water bottling plant).
+The strategic secondary road asset network consists of smaller roads providing access to properties in the islands interior and/or alternative traditional routes.
+The secondary road to the north east of the island (refer Figure 2-2) is considered by DCT&I to be of strategic and economic importance to Kosrae as an alternative higher level access route and commercial activity on that road.

-Figure 2-2: Extent of PRIME Road on Kosrae.
+Figure 2-2: Extent of PRIME (white) and SCORE (red) Roads on Kosrae..